gsneha26/SegAlign/README.md

   * faToTwoBit (from kentUtils)
   * Intel TBB library

-A script is provided to automatically install these dependencies.

-* Install dependencies (this might take a while)
+The dependencies can be installed with the given script as follows (this might take a while):

 ```
     $ cd $PROJECT_DIR